SUMMER CAMP 2026!

 Flexible grouping and individualized attention to meet each child where they are

-We don’t separate “academic time” from “play time”, because we know that play is powerful learning.
+We don’t separate “academic time” from “play time” because we know that play is powerful learning.

-At Willow & Wonder Academy, we believe educators are not the sole keepers of knowledge, but facilitators of discovery.
-Our role is to guide, observe, listen, and respond in ways that help learning unfold naturally.
-Rather than direct every step, we curate rich environments, offer open-ended invitations, and support children as they follow their curiosity.
+At Willow & Wonder Academy, educators are not the sole keepers of knowledge, but facilitators of discovery.
+We guide, observe, listen, and respond in ways that allow learning to unfold naturally.

-By stepping back at the right moments and leaning in with intention, we allow children to take ownership of their learning journey.
-This facilitation-based approach builds independence, confidence, and a genuine love of learning that lasts far beyond childhood.
+Rather than directing every step, we curate rich environments, offer open-ended invitations, and support children as they follow their curiosity.
+By stepping back at the right moments and leaning in with intention, we help children build independence, confidence, and a genuine love of learning that lasts far beyond childhood.

 Children learn to: